lgastako/resume/README.md

 ## Professional Experience

+**Health Concierge**<br>
+*Senior Software Engineer*

+Design and implemented architecture and features for AI powered call center focused on user health data and tasks.
+Mentored developers and advised management on engineering and personnel issues.

+Technology stack: Primarily Svelte Frontend talking to python backend with PostgreSQL database.
+Deployed on AWS.

 **Interos Inc.**<br>
 *VP Engineering, 2018-1/2024*

-Helped build the engineering organization from the ground up.
-Built and managed the front-end software development team, which was consistently one of the top performing teams in the company for my entire tenure.
-I also performed the initial integration of Looker BI as a feature of our product.
+Build the engineering organization from the ground up.
+Managed the front-end software development team, which was consistently the top performing team in the company for my entire tenure.
+Performed the initial integration of Looker BI as a feature of our product.

-Our technology stack was Next.js, React, Tailwind on the frontend talking to a Python/FastAPI backend in front of PostgreSQL.
+Technology stack: Next.js, React, Tailwind on the frontend talking to a Python/FastAPI backend in front of PostgreSQL.
 This was part of a microservices architecture interacting via Kafka.
 Deployed on AWS.

 **Superpowers Corp (Boulder, CO)**<br>